PonsNetwork/pons.js/docs/INTEGRATION_GUIDE.md

 - **Standard**: ~15-20 minutes
 - **Economy (lower fees)**: ~30+ minutes

-### Q: Can I run my own indexer/relayer?
+### Q: Can I run my own indexer/resolver?

 A: Yes!
 Pons Network is permissionless.
-Anyone can run an indexer or relayer and earn fees.
+Anyone can run an indexer or resolver and earn fees.
 See the [resolver documentation](https://github.com/pons-network/resolver).

 ### Q: Why are fees dynamic?